vinaykumarnigam/Super-Store-Sales-Analysis-Report-Using-MS-Excel/README.md

 1. Download the project files from this repository.
 2. Open the Excel workbook to explore the data analysis and visualizations.
 3. Refer to the documentation for detailed insights and methodologies.
-4. Use the dashboard to interactively explore key metrics and trends.
+4. Use the report to interactively explore key metrics and trends.

 ---